 This table groups the applications by type.
 You can click the plus icon to expand the path to show each individual application.
 You can view additional information about the application, their type, version, and the number of users using them.
 You can click the description to see in depth information about the application.

-Discovery from External Sources
+Discovery from External Sources Report in Privilege Management for Windows

 This table displays all applications that have originated from an external source such as the Internet or an external drive.